- Tour Vilnius' Old Town and its hundreds of medieval buildings

 Day 2: Day Trip to Trakai & Museum Tours

 After breakfast, a driver will pick you up at your hotel and take you to the town of Trakai, the ancient capital of the Grand Duchy of Lithuania.
-You'll stop about 6 miles (10 km) outside of Vilnius at the village of Paneriai, which is notable for being the site of a massacre during WWII during which about 100,000 people in the region were murdered by the Nazis.
+You'll stop about 6 miles (10 km) outside of Vilnius at the village of Paneriai, which is notable for being the site of a massacre during World War II, during which the Nazis murdered about 100,000 people in the region.
 Here you'll visit the Paneriai Memorial Museum.

 Back in Vilnius, you'll spend the remainder of the afternoon visiting the Vilna Gaon Jewish State Museum and Samuel Bak Museum.
 During these tours, you'll learn about Jewish life, art, culture, and the impacts of the Shoah in the region.
 After your tours, you can visit Vilna Cemetery to see the grave of Vilna Gaon, an 18th-century Jewish leader from Vilnius.